-If it doesn't start, wait about 15 seconds and try again to start the engine by turning the ignition key to START.
+If it does not start, wait about 15 seconds and try again to start the engine by turning the ignition key to START.
 Wait about 15 seconds between each try.

 When your engine has run about 10 seconds to warm up, your vehicle is ready to be driven.
-Don't "race" your engine when it's cold.
+Do not "race" your engine when it is cold.

-If the weather is below freezing (32°F or 0°C), let the engine run for a few minutes to warm up.
+If the weather is below freezing ( $32^{\circ}F$ or $0^{\circ}C$ ), let the engine run for a few minutes to warm up.

-3. If your engine still won't start (or starts but then stops), it could be flooded with too much gasoline.
+3. If your engine still will not start, or starts but then stops, it could be flooded with too much gasoline.
 Try pushing your accelerator pedal all the way to the floor and holding it there as you hold the key in START for about three seconds.
 If the vehicle starts briefly but then stops again, do the same thing, but this time keep the pedal down for five or six seconds.
 This clears the extra gasoline from the engine.